 Cloud Vulnerability DB

 The vulnerability manifests when the filesystem attempts to release space through the ext4dareleasespace function.
-The specific issue occurs when tofree is greater than ei->ireserveddatablocks, triggering a warning.
+The issue occurs when tofree is greater than ei->ireserveddatablocks, triggering a warning condition.
 The technical flow involves ext4dawritebegin, ext4createinlinedata, and subsequent operations that lead to eh->ehentries not being zero and setting the extent flag.
-This can result in a scenario where tofree equals 1 but ei->ireserveddatablocks equals 0, causing the warning condition (NVD).
+This results in a scenario where tofree equals 1 but ei->ireserveddatablocks equals 0, causing the warning condition.
+The vulnerability has been assigned a CVSS v3.1 Base Score of 5.5 (Medium) with the vector string CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:H (NVD).

 The vulnerability has been resolved by implementing a fix that forbids inode migration when it has inline data.
-This prevents the condition that leads to the warning by ensuring proper handling of reserved block counts (NVD).
+This prevents the condition that leads to the warning by ensuring proper handling of reserved block counts.
+System administrators should update to the latest patched versions of the Linux kernel to address this vulnerability (NVD).

 Source: This report was generated using AI